 Other than with respect to the GWM Loan and Amur Loan, each Partner (or its general partner or members) has the ability to repurchase the preferred equity held by Alaris at a pre-negotiated repurchase price calculated in accordance with a pre-negotiated formula, which is generally calculated in one of two ways: (i) multiplying the Distribution in the year of the repurchase by a pre-set multiple or (ii) multiplying Alaris' aggregate preferred contribution by a pre-set multiple, provided that the repurchase price also generally includes a floor of Alaris' contributed capital.
+FMP's formula is based on the EBITDA growth in the business and our Distribution.
 In most cases, a Partner may not exercise such option until the third anniversary of Alaris' initial contribution to such Partner.
 Some Partners have unique redemption rights, in particular: US\$22.8 million of the DNT Units are redeemable at par upon a third-party sale.
-A portion of the Amur Loan and GWM Loan may be repaid at any time in connection with a pro-rated portion of the preferred equity; the remainder may not be repaid prior to the 3rd anniversary of a contribution.
-The B&S equity may be redeemed or repaid at any time, except that if such redemption or repayment within the first three years of Alaris' initial investment requires that B&S also pay the Distributions that Alaris would otherwise have received up until the third anniversary of Alaris' investment.
-For BCC, the BCC Convertible Preferred Equity is subject to a call right in favour of BCC after the fifth anniversary of the BCC 2023 Transaction.
+A portion of the Amur Loan and GWM Loan may be repaid at any time in connection with a pro-rated portion of the preferred equity.
+For Sono Bello, the Sono Bello Convertible Preferred Equity is subject to a call right in favour of Sono Bello after the fifth anniversary of the Sono Bello 2023 Transaction.
 In the event of an exit event in respect of or other sale of a Partner, Alaris is entitled to have its preferred equity repurchased with a formula similar to what is used for a voluntary repurchase, though not all exit events have a floor of our contributed capital.

 Rights on an Event of Default or on a Change of Control On an uncured event of default (other than a liquidation event) by a Partner or on a change of control of a Partner or its general partner, Alaris is generally entitled to have its preferred units repurchased by the Partner (or a third party) for an amount equal to a pre-negotiated formula generally calculated in one of two ways: (i) multiplying the Distribution in the year of the repurchase by a pre-set multiple or (ii) multiplying Alaris' aggregate preferred contribution by a pre-set multiple.
-This repurchase price also generally includes a floor of Alaris' contributed capital.
+FMP's formula is based on the EBITDA growth in the business and our Distribution.
+These repurchase prices also generally include a floor of Alaris' contributed capital.
 Alaris is generally entitled to receive such amount in priority to holders of common equity in such Partner, but subject to such Partner's senior creditors or certain other parties specified in the particular agreement between Alaris and the Partner.
 With respect to the GWM Loans and the Amur Loan, Alaris has the right to be repaid upon a change of control or upon an event of default, provided that such repayment is subordinate to that partner's senior lenders.
 Any common equity held by Alaris ranks pari passu with other common equity holders.

-The rights upon an event of default in BCC differ than those for other Partners in that they are limited to: (i) an increase in yield on the BCC Convertible Preferred Equity, (ii) blocking rights on distributions on common equity, (iii) the appointment of a default manager, which shall carry multiple voting rights (provided that only the entity holding a majority of the BCC Convertible Preferred Equity shall have the right to appoint the default manager; and (iv) upon certain specified defaults Alaris or its co-investor can trigger a put right regarding the BCC Convertible Preferred Equity.
+The rights upon an event of default in Sono Bello differ than those for other Partners in that they are limited to: (i) an increase in yield on the Sono Bello Convertible Preferred Equity, (ii) blocking rights on distributions on common equity, (iii) the appointment of a default manager, which shall carry multiple voting rights (provided that only the entity holding a majority of the Sono Bello Convertible Preferred Equity shall have the right to appoint the default manager; and (iv) upon certain specified defaults Alaris or its co-investor can trigger a put right regarding the Sono Bello Convertible Preferred Equity.